 Normal Function

-Insulin plays many roles in the body, including regulating blood sugar levels by controlling how much sugar (in the form of glucose) is passed from the bloodstream into cells to be used as energy.
-Cell signaling in response to insulin is also important for the maintenance of the outer layer of skin (the epidermis).
-It helps control the transport of the pigment melanin from the cells in which it is produced (melanocytes) to epidermal cells called keratinocytes, and it is also involved in the development of keratinocytes.
+The ENPP1 protein also plays a role in the cell signaling that occurs in response to the hormone insulin.
+Part of the ENPP1 protein, called the SMB2 domain, interacts with the insulin receptor, which is a protein that binds to insulin and initiates cell signaling.
+Insulin plays many roles in the body.
+It helps regulate levels of blood glucose (also called blood sugar) by controlling how much glucose passes from the bloodstream into cells to be used as energy.
+Insulin is also important for the maintenance of the outer layer of skin (the epidermis).
+It helps control the transport of the pigment melanin from the cells that produce it (melanocytes) to epidermal cells called keratinocytes.
+Insulin is also involved in the development of keratinocytes.

 Health Conditions Related to Genetic Changes